Land Acquisition and Disposal

 Dealings in land vested in an acquiring authority are covered by Part X of the LAA.
 In particular, an acquiring authority may not dispose of an interest in land otherwise than in accordance with Part X, unless the transaction is exempt from the LAA.

-The Special Minister of State (the SMOS) currently has portfolio responsibility for the administration of the LAA, and the SMOS has delegated a number of functions and powers under the LAA to officers within the Department of Finance and also to officers within other Commonwealth bodies.
+The Minister for Finance currently has portfolio responsibility for the administration of the LAA, and the Minister for Finance has delegated a number of functions and powers under the LAA to officers within the Department of Finance and also to officers within other Commonwealth bodies.